graphcore/poptorch/docs/user_guide/overview.rst

 #.
 Use a mix of ``float32`` and ``float16`` parameters by manually specifying parameters as ``float16`` or ``float32``.

 .. note::  When PyTorch encounters a mix of ``float16`` and ``float32`` inputs for a given operation, it will usually cast all inputs to ``float32``,
-    and PopTorch complies with this convention when using the default dispatcher frontend.
-If you are using the legacy tracing frontend, the behaviour is different.
-Please see :numref:`tracing-float16` for details.
+    and PopTorch complies with this convention.

 .. literalinclude:: inferenceModel.py
     :language: python